Hold on! Before we delve into the challenges of measuring the size of the dive industry, let me pose a question to you.

 And here is another problem.

 There is a trend away from diving-exclusive vacations.
-The younger generations and casual scuba divers are especially more inclined to do a bit of scuba diving, among many other activities.
-Therefore, if one goes to Costa Rica and only does one day of scuba diving, the cost of the airfare and lodging should certainly not be counted as part of the dive industry since only 14% of the week was for scuba diving.
+Younger generations and casual scuba divers are especially inclined to do some scuba diving, among many other activities.
+Therefore, if one goes to Costa Rica and only does one day of scuba diving, the cost of airfare and lodging should certainly not be counted as part of the dive industry, since only 14% of the week was dedicated to scuba diving.

 Dive Industry Market vs. GDP